phptuts/codingwithnoah/summer-camp/day-1/human-circuit/index.md

 ### Led

 The led stands for light emitting diode.
-The important thing to note is the wires connected to it.
-The long wire is the positive and the short wire is the negative.
+The important thing to note are the wires connected to it.
+The long wire is  positive and the short wire is negative.
 When you pass electricity through it, it will emit light.

 ![Led](/images/summer-camp/day-1/human-circuit/led.jpg)

 ### Resistor

 The resistor is used to decrease the amount of electrons flowing through the wire.
-The strength of the resistor is determine by the colors of the bands.
+The strength of the resistor is marked by the colored bands.
 You can use the [calculator](https://www.allaboutcircuits.com/tools/resistor-color-code-calculator/) to learn more.

 ![Resistor](/images/summer-camp/day-1/human-circuit/resistor.jpg)